GuyAzoulay/Ex2_OOP/README.md

 In this assigment we implement classes such ass Nodes of a graph, vertixes and the most intersting part, the graph algorithms such as:
 * Center
 * TSP
-* -Dijkstra
+* Dijkstra
-*-And a GUI interface of graph drawing
+* And a GUI interface of graph drawing

 ##The GeoLocation class